Recurrence and transience for suspension flows: Introduction

 Returning to the broad motivations for our work, the suspension flows here provide models for various non-uniformly hyperbolic flows where the thermodynamic formalism is not well developed.
 These are systems which behave like Axiom A systems in most of the phase space, but not in all of it.
 It is possible for these systems to exhibit pathological behaviour in small parts of the domain.
 Interest in these systems is partially due to the novel dynamical features they exhibit (see for example the statistical laws and rates of decay of correlation that can occur in \cite{BalMel08, fmt,mt,m1,m2}).
 Also, these systems have great importance in the program aimed at obtaining a global description of the space of dynamical systems (see \cite{bdv}).
 While these systems still preserve some of the good properties of Axiom A (uniformly hyperbolic) systems, this is not enough to retain their regular dynamical properties.
 Suspension flows over countable Markov shifts serve as symbolic models for some of these flows.
 For example, Bufetov and Gurevich \cite{bg} and Hamenst\"adt \cite{h} have coded Teichm\"uller flows in this way and have used this symbolic representation to prove the uniqueness of the measure of maximal entropy.
 Another classical example of a flow that is modelled by this type of suspension flows is the geodesic flow over the modular surface (see \cite{ar}).
 A further example which can be studied with the techniques we develop here is the geodesic flow defined over an hyperbolic manifold $\mathcal{H}^{N+1} / \Gamma$, where $\mathcal{H}^{N+1}$ is the hyperbolic space and $\Gamma$ a Schottky group.
 The relevant feature is that $\Gamma$ can have parabolic elements.
 In \cite{dp} Dal'bo and Peign\'e, generalising the Bowen-Series map to this setting, constructed a countable Markov partition and used it to code the geodesic flow with a suspension flow over a countable Markov partition.
 We stress, as they point out, that it would also be possible to code this geodesic flow as suspension flow over a map with indifferent fixed points, very much in the spirit of what we study in sub-section \ref{ssec:mpflows}.
 The coding constructed in \cite{dp} has been used, for example, to study the influence of cusps on the homological behaviour of closed geodesics \cite{bp1}.
-Finally, we would like to point out that recent results by Sarig \cite{sa5} suggest that the techniques developed here could be applied to a wide range of non-uniformly hyperbolic flows obtained as suspensions of positive entropy surface diffeomorphisms.
+We would also like to point out that recent results by Sarig \cite{sa5} suggest that the techniques developed here could be applied to a wide range of non-uniformly hyperbolic flows obtained as suspensions of positive entropy surface diffeomorphisms.
+Finally note that when coding a flow there is certain freedom in the choice of cross-section.
+In certain cases, choosing a different cross-section would yield a symbolic representation of the flow by a suspension flow over a countable Markov shift with a roof function bounded away from zero.
+Since this could alter the base dynamics in non-trivial ways, in this paper we consider a fixed cross-section and work from there.